Rock Machine MC criminal allegations and incidents: Ontario

+On June 26, 2020, a Rock Machine associate was shot and severely injured in Sarnia, Ontario.
+Authorities declared they believed the shooting to be targeted.
+A few hours later, a group of Rock Machine members and supporters arrived at the scene of the shooting.
+They were all wearing Rock Machine paraphernalia, including vests and t-shirts.
+It was noted that these individuals looked "visibly upset".

 Saskatchewan

-On July 27, 2022, three members of the Rock Machine Regina chapter were detained by police, three members of a separate affiliated motorcycle club known as the Silent Soldiers had warrants issued for their arrest.
-Regina Police seized several items from members of the Rock Machine; this included six kg of methamphetamine, over ten kg of cocaine, six firearms of the longarm variety, several Rock Machine vests, motorcycles and cash.
+On July 27, 2022, three members of the Rock Machine Regina chapter were detained by authorities in Saskatchewan.
+One member of a separate affiliated motorcycle club, known as the Silent Soldiers Motorcycle Club had warrants issued for his arrest and remains at large.
+Two other individuals thought to be associates of the Rock Machine are also facing charges.
+Regina Police seized several items from members of the Rock Machine and its support club.
+In total, this included six kg of methamphetamine (estimated value of over $570,000), over ten kg of cocaine (estimated value of over $800,000), seven firearms and ammunition (mostly carbines, semi automatic rifles and 12 gauge shotguns), several items of Rock Machine paraphernalia including vests, six motorcycles, five vehicles, one heavy equipment fork lift, multiple cellphones and evidence supporting the theft of vehicle and fraudulent re-vinning processes.
+They also seized a total of $167,700 in cash.

 Armenia

 In late 2015, the Rock Machine Motorcycle Club established a hangaround chapter in Yerevan, Armenia.
 By December 2016, it had been promoted to probationary status.
 Six members of the Yerevan chapter, along with supporters had been invited to gather at a local dental clinic owned by one of their associates for a party.
 There they were given permission to give media a limited interview.
 When asked why they decided to join a motorcycle club a member stated: "We decided to create the club because motorbiking is more than a Sunday hobby.
 It is a lifestyle".
 The member went on to say that they were currently a probationary chapter that was intent on proving themselves and earning their full status.
 The Armenian Rock Machine had been sponsored by the Montreal chapter in Canada.
 They also expressed their excitement at being part of what they called, a true brotherhood in the Rock Machine.
 But it is a strange kind of community where everybody else is a brother.
 That's not only empty words.
 If I go to the US and there is a Rock Machine member there, I will consider him as my brother and he will consider me the same way.
 And whatever my brother needs, whatever I need, we should help each other.
 It is an international community of brotherhood.